ForgottenAvali/O-SAVS/PRIVACY.md

 Collected data is used solely to:
 - Verify that a Discord account is linked to a VRChat profile containing a valid verification code.
 - Automatically assign verified 18+ roles across mutual Discord servers operating O-SAVS.
-- Maintain global ban lists and audit administrative actions (`.link`, `.unlink`, `.ban`, `.unban`, `.get_ban`) to protect participating communities from unauthorized or underage access.
+- Maintain global ban lists and audit administrative actions (`.link`, `.unlink`, `.ban`, `.unban`, `.get_ban`) to protect participating communities from unauthorized or unsafe access.

 ## 4. Data Retention & Deletion
 - **User Unlinking:** If a user is unlinked, their record is permanently deleted from the active verification database.
-- **Data Removal Requests:** Users may request complete data removal at any time by opening a ticket in our Support Server (Noodle's Nexus) or contacting a Bot Administrator.
+- **Data Removal Requests:** Users may request complete data removal at any time by opening a ticket in the [Noodle's Nexus](https://discord.gg/PeXzxBeUcB) support server.
 - **Server Removal:** When O-SAVS leaves a server, server configuration settings are scheduled for automatic purge.

 ## 5. Third-Party Services